-For instance we have that ridiculous proposal to ban dust, or that rule the US Department of Labor wants to implement essentially strangling the future of agriculture by banning students from working through supervised agricultural experiences programs (aka “coop” or “work study”).
-Then there are the political traumas such as our bizarre trade barriers with Cuba (keep in mind that last I checked the Cold War is over and we’ve been trading with Russia and China for sometime) or the hold-ups to improve our crumbling infrastructure as outlined in yesterday’s blog post.
+For instance, we have that ridiculous proposal to ban dust, or that rule the US Department of Labor wants to implement essentially strangling the future of agriculture by banning students from working through supervised agricultural experiences programs (aka “coop” or “work study”).
+Then there are the political traumas such as our bizarre trade barriers with Cuba (keep in mind that last I checked the Cold War is over and we’ve been trading with Russia and China for some time) or the hold-ups to improve our crumbling infrastructure as outlined in yesterday’s blog post.

 What’s next?
 Ban nitrogen applications and genetic research?
-There is no question that the underlying issue we must continue to grapple with is and will likely continue to be engaging logical conversations instead of idiotic rants about doomsday scenarios (GMOs after all are a conspiracy like the moon landing, John Lennon, JFK and Colonel Sanders).
+There is no question that the underlying issue we must continue to grapple with is and will likely continue to be engaging logical conversations instead of idiotic rants about doomsday scenarios (GMOs, after all, are a conspiracy like the moon landing, John Lennon, JFK, and Colonel Sanders).

 When we write Santa this year and our congressional representatives about the latest stupidity to be translated into legal speak (like the proposal Senator Jim DeMint had to ban all commodity check-off programs) let’s remember that while we should be disgusted with the shockingly idiotic legislation, we do need to have the government investing in infrastructure and to provide a safety net.

 We certainly have a strong gust of wind ready to push us over with regulations so we must stay vigilant!
-There are constantly proposals for legislative and regulatory measures that seek to destroy and cripple modern agriculture.
+There are constant proposals for legislative and regulatory measures that seek to destroy and cripple modern agriculture.

 If you’re not a member of a commodity group or general farm/agriculture organization then take this time to help yourself and JOIN!
 Don’t be humble when it comes to public advocacy – write those letters and make those phone calls.
 Be aware of the constant threats to eliminate that meat from your table through legislation, rule changes and judicial activism.